API Reference

 "" — pass the sensor window as a

-data.numeric_array event in events instead.Optional system prompt prepended to the query.
+data.numeric_array event in events instead.string

 Optional instruction prompt appended to the system prompt.